 - Do not place any objects near the seatback of the front seats.
 Also, do not place any objects (an umbrella, bag, etc.) between the front door finisher and the front seat.
-Such objects may become dangerous projectiles and cause injury if a side air bag inflates. - Right after inflation, several side air bag and curtain air bag system components will be hot.
-Do not touch them; you may severely burn yourself. - No unauthorized changes should be made to any components or wiring of the side air bag and curtain air bag systems.
-This is to prevent damage to or accidental inflation of the side air bag and curtain air bag systems. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or side panel.
-This could affect proper operation of the curtain air bag systems.
+Such objects may become dangerous projectiles and cause injury if a side air bag inflates. - Right after inflation, several side air bag and curtain and rollover air bag system components will be hot.
+Do not touch them; you may severely burn yourself. - No unauthorized changes should be made to any components or wiring of the side air bag and curtain and rollover air bag systems.
+This is to prevent damage to or accidental inflation of the side air bag and curtain and rollover air bag systems. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or side panel.
+This could affect proper operation of the curtain and rollover air bag systems.

 - Tampering with the side air bag system may result in serious personal injury.
-For example, do not change the front seats by placing material near the seatbacks or by installing additional trim material, such as seat covers, around the side air bag. - Work around and on the side air bag and curtain air bag systems should be done by a NISSAN dealer.
+For example, do not change the front seats by placing material near the seatbacks or by installing additional trim material, such as seat covers, around the side air bag. - Work around and on the side air bag and curtain and rollover air bag systems should be done by a NISSAN dealer.
 Installation of electrical equipment should also be done by a NISSAN dealer.
-The SRS wiring harnesses should not be modified or disconnected.
-Unauthorized electrical test equipment and probing devices should not be used on the side air bag or curtain air bag systems.
+The SRS wiring harnesses\ should not be modified or disconnected.
+Unauthorized electrical test equipment and probing devices should not be used on the side air bag or curtain and rollover air bag systems.

-The SRS wiring harness or connectors are yellow or orange for easy identification.
+\ The SRS wiring harness or connectors are vellow or orange for easy identification.

-When selling your vehicle, we request that you inform the buyer about the side air bags and curtain air bag system and guide the buyer to the appropriate sections in this Owner's Manual.
-Seat belts with pretensioners (front seats)
+When selling your vehicle, we request that you inform the buyer about the side air bag and curtain and rollover air bag systems and guide the buyer to the appropriate sections in this Owner's Manual.

+Seat belts with pretensioners (Front seats)